by Al Lewis

 We follow your lead.
 You can easily customize the Quizzify curriculum to fit your policies with regard to preventive care.
 But if asked, we would recommend the following:

-Screen employees age-appropriately, as recommended by the US Preventive Services Task Force.
+Offer employees age-appropriate screens, as recommended by the US Preventive Services Task Force -- on a totally voluntary basis or with a minor incentive.

 Encourage employees (reinforced by Quizzify questions) to develop a relationship with a PCP and get at least one checkup, to establish a baseline.